in-tech-gration/intech-chess/README.md

 3. Add your changes with `git add .`
 4. Commit your changes with `git commit -m "Your commit message"`
 5. Push your changes to the remote repository with `git push origin NewBranchName`

+## Useful git commands

+- `git status`: Shows the status of the current repository
+- `git log`: Shows all of the commits in the current repository